 Keep in mind that increasing the LDAP cache size can cause the slapd or the ibmslapd process memory size to exceed system limits.
-For information about increasing these limits, see Chapter 7, "Tuning process size limits," on page 103.
+For information about increasing these limits, see Chapter 6, "Tuning process size limits" of this document.

 Setting the cache parameters